 Finally, to clinch the matter, the engine which is illustrated in the leaflet lacks any form of cast-on model identification on the visible right-hand side of the crankcase.
 I had wondered about that when I first encountered this image - could it have been an image reproduction error?!?
 Now I need wonder no more - such engines did indeed exist!

 The next question was whether or not this variant of the engine continued for long in production.
 Some evidence in this regard was provided by the image published in "Aeromodeller" magazine which accompanied the previously-cited "Motor Mart" article in the June 1963 issue of the magazine.
-It will be recalled that the illustrated engine had been acquired in Hong Kong by a British naval officer, Lt.
+It will be recalled that the illustrated engine had then recently been acquired in Hong Kong by a British naval officer, Lt.
 Cmdr.
 A. D. Briggs, during a tour of duty there.
 This being the case, it was unquestionably an early example.
 Allowing for the time necessary for the engine to be produced and delivered to the Hong Kong retailer and then for Lt.
-Cmdr Briggs to acquire the engine, complete his tour of duty, return to England and send the engine along to "Aeromodeller" in time for their inspection to be completed by the June 1963 Editorial deadline (some time in May), it was probably manufactured in 1962.
+Cmdr Briggs to acquire the engine, complete his tour of duty, return to England and send the engine along to "Aeromodeller" in time for their inspection to be completed by the June 1963 Editorial deadline (some time in May), it was almost certainly manufactured in 1962.